It finally happened!

 Being a saddlebred, Nautica’s conformation is nearly perfect for what he was bred to do: have extra fancy front-end motion.
 Nautica’s conformation is not perfect for literally anything related to dressage.
 That’s okay.
-He’s not the saddlebred I would specifically seek out for this sport (though there are plenty out there, that’s a story for another post…) I don’t expect Nautica to ever go PSG and he doesn’t expect me to know what the hell I’m doing half the time.
+He’s not the saddlebred I would specifically seek out for this sport (though there are plenty out there).
+I don’t expect Nautica to ever go PSG and he doesn’t expect me to know what the hell I’m doing half the time.
 It’s a great compromise.

 In a short 20 minutes, Jenni gave us a couple of exercises for improving Nautica’s ability to engage his hind end and get one step closer to tracking up underneath himself.
 One of these exercises involved turns on the forehand.
 My beloved turns on the forehand!
 By the end of the lesson, Nautica was stretching down and forward with his neck, engaging his hind legs, and only about one-half of a hoof print away from a true, training-level tracking up.
 We’re getting there, slowly but surely.
-I say “slowly but surely”, but honestly, to have less than a year of dressage behind us, and over a decade of saddleseat to contest with, this horse is making incredible progress every day.
+I say “slowly but surely”, but honestly, to have less than a year of dressage behind us, and over a decade of saddle-seat to contest with, this horse is making incredible progress every day.
 Conformation, injuries and all, there’s nothing this American Saddlebred can’t do!

 To keep this blog post from becoming any more long-winded, I will post a “part two” about our intro C experience, clinic, and training breakthroughs next!